prashant0493/Resume/resume.rst

 ----------------
 Experience
 ----------------
-* Accenture India pvt. limited, Hyderabad  (November, 2015 to present date) - Application Development Analyst
+* Accenture India pvt. limited, Bangalore  (November, 2015 to present date) - Application Development Analyst
     - My role was to build scalable applications for IT automation for ERP fallout data manipulation using AI models
     - Developed Django REST APIs independently with integration of AI models
     - Contributed to overall product design by proposing effiecient solutions